noti0na1/dotty/docs/docs/reference/other-new-features/explicit-nulls.md

     ```scala
     class C {
       val name: String
-      def getNames(prefix: String | UncheckedNull): List[String] // we still need to nullify the paramter types
+      def getNames(prefix: String | Null): List[String] // we still need to nullify the paramter types
-      def getBoxedName(): Box[String | UncheckedNull] // we don't append `UncheckedNull` to the outmost level, but we still need to nullify inside
+      def getBoxedName(): Box[String | Null] // we don't append `Null` to the outmost level, but we still need to nullify inside
     }
     ```